-- authenticatorCredentialManagement/enumerateCredentialsGetNextCredential, with state initialized by enumerateCredentialsBegin. - 4. authenticatorLargeBlobs where the parameter set is given and the parameter offset is non-zero, with state initialized by a prior authenticatorLargeBlobs command with set given and a zero offset.
+- 1. authenticatorGetNextAssertion, with state initialized by authenticatorGetAssertion. - 2. authenticatorCredentialManagement/enumerateRPsGetNextRP, with state initialized by enumerateRPsBegin. - authenticatorCredentialManagement/enumerateCredentialsGetNextCredential, with state initialized by enumerateCredentialsBegin. - authenticatorLargeBlobs where the parameter set is given and the parameter offset is non-zero, with state initialized by a prior authenticatorLargeBlobs command with set given and a zero offset.